futurecolors/django-geoip/docs/usage.rst

 .. method:: get_by_ip_range(ip_range)

     Returns single instance of location model, corresponding to specified ip_range.
-    Raises ``DoesNotExist`` if no location is associated with give IP address.
+    Raises ``DoesNotExist`` if no location is associated with given IP address.

 .. method:: get_default_location()

     Returns single instance of location model, acting as a fallback when ``get_by_ip_range`` fails.

+    .. versionadded:: 0.3.1
+        It can return placeholder value ``GEOIP_LOCATION_EMPTY_VALUE`` to store empty location.
+        This is useful if you want to mark the location is unknown.

 .. _proxy model: https://docs.djangoproject.com/en/dev/topics/db/models/#proxy-models